 With the pump inoperative, install a vacuum gauge in the system, using pipe dope on the threads.
 Block the suction line and start the pump.
-At operating speed the pump should pull a vacuum of 20 inches (508 mm) or more of mercury.
+At operating speed the pump should pull a vacuum of 20 inches (508,0 mm) or more of mercury.
 If it does not, check for air leaks in the seal, gasket, or discharge valve.

 Open the suction line, and read the vacuum gauge with the pump primed and at operation speed.
 Shut off the pump.
 The vacuum gauge reading will immediately drop proportionate to static suction lift, and should then stabilize.
 If the vacuum reading falls off rapidly after stabilization, an air leak exists.
-Before checking for the source of the leak, check the point of installation of the vacuum gauge.